programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 # API template
 ## Generalising API call in PHP
 As we have seen, the API code may be a bit complicated, but don’t worry.
 What is important now is not to fully understand the meaning and memorise the syntax, but to **use the code as an API template**.
 Sample 10 is a core part of Sample 9.
 What you have to change is only some parameters in the template.
-Here, you can change the name of `VARIABLE1`, `VARIABLE2`, and `VARIABLE3`, as you wish.
-Depending on the URL of an API, `HTTP` and `YOUR_API_KEY` should be changed too.
+As usual, `YOUR_API_KEY` should be changed.
+Unless you are very lazy, it is recommended to replace the name of `VARIABLE1`, `VARIABLE2`, and `VARIABLE3` with the names you can easily remember and use them in your code later. `HTTP` (data type is string!) is the URL of an API.
+Most APIs require you to insert $apikey within `HTTP`, as you have seen before.
 But, other parts should remain the same.

 **Sample 10**
 ```